Exponential moments of affine processes: Proofs for complex moments of affine processes

-Accordingly, the domain $\wh \cY := - \cY$ is given by
+Accordingly, the domain $\wh\cY:= - \cY$ is given by

-The inclusion $\supseteq$ holds in view of the positive definiteness of the measure $\mu$, while the inclusion $\subseteq$ follows from \cite[Lemma 3.3]{MayerhoferFinVar}.
-Similarly to the preceding section, we start with the following crucial estimate. $I$ denotes the $d\times d$ unit matrix. \begin{lem} Suppose that the diffusion coefficient satisfies $\alpha= I$ or $\alpha=0$.
-Then there exists a locally Lipschitz continuous function $g$ on $\wh \cY^\circ$ such that for all $u\in S(\wh \cY^\circ)$ we have
+The inclusion $\supseteq$ holds in view of the positive definiteness of the measure $\mu$, while the inclusion $\subseteq$ follows from \citet{MayerhoferFinVar}, Lemma~3.3.
+Similarly to the preceding section, we start with the following crucial estimate: $I$ denotes the $d\times d$ unit matrix.